IanMercer/pi-sniffer/docs/GettingStarted.md

 # Web Page

-The softare includes a web site where you can view the status of the system, monitor crowded rooms and track assets.
+The software includes a web site where you can view the status of the system, monitor crowded rooms and track assets.
 See [apache](apache.md) for details on setting this up.
 This setup also includes an API that you can call to get the status of the system from any other system.
 The API is exposed at `/cgi-bin/cgijson.cgi` within the web site.